-This SPD has been produced by WBC as a 1.2.1 guide for future development of the SDL and to establish the Borough Council's expectations about the masterplanning and design quality that will be forthcoming in future planning applications and subsequent approved development.
+This SPD has been produced by WBC as a 1.2.1 guide for future development of the SDL and to establish the Borough Council's expectations about the masterplanning and design quality that will be forthcoming in future planning applications and subsequent approved development..
 It does not contain detailed proposals for the SDL but, once adopted, will be a material consideration in determining the appropriateness of planning applications and in moving forward through implementation.
 The document has been prepared on the assumption that applications accompanied by a single co-ordinating Masterplan and SDL-wide Infrastructure Delivery Plan will be submitted followed by Reserved Matters applications as appropriate.

 For the avoidance of doubt, any standards or requirements set out in this document will also apply to submission of Full applications.

-- 1.2.2 The SPD relates to the area of land identified in red on Figure 2.1.
-The SPD does not include new policies for the SDL but builds on the Adopted Core Strategy (CS), in particular Policy CP20 and the North Wokingham Concept Statement contained in Appendix 7.
-It should be read in conjunction with the CS, including the Wokingham Local Plan saved policies, the emerging Managing Development Delivery Development Plan Document and the Infrastructure Delivery and Contributions SPD for the SDLs, as well as with other relevant planning documents. - 1.2.3 The SPD has been prepared in accordance with the provisions of the Town and Country Planning (Local Development) (England) Regulations 2004 (as amended).
+1.2.2 The SPD relates to the area of land identified in red on Figure 2.1.
+The SPD does not include new policies for the SDL but builds on the adopted Core Strategy (CS), in particular Policy CP19 and the South of the M4 Concept Statement contained in Appendix 7.
+It should be read in conjunction with the CS, including the Wokingham Local Plan saved policies, the emerging Managing Development Delivery Development Plan Document and the Infrastructure Delivery and Contributions SPD for the SDLs, as well as with other relevant planning documents.